 Hannah, a 24-year-old who works in communications, had always felt that her lack of self-confidence was holding her back in her client-facing job.
 “I inherited my nose from my father’s side of the family.
 As I went through high school and college, I became increasingly bothered by how I looked,” she says.
 “I wanted to do something about it.
 I thought changing it would help me to get further in my career.”

-AEDIT: What would advice would you give to someone considering a rhinoplasty?
+The AEDITION: What advice would you give to someone considering a rhinoplasty?

 Diane, Fremont, CA

 Diane’s nose was deformed since birth, which resulted in aesthetic and functional issues.
 She decided to have a rhinoplasty procedure after graduating from college.
 “I wanted to feel my best before I started working and I did not know when I would be able to find the time to have my procedure if I didn’t do it before I got my first real job,” she explains.